Dragon Ball: The Path to Power: Plot

 Goku comes to, only to see the android die.
-Saddened and enraged by Android 8's sacrifice, a new world of power suddenly awakens within Goku, as the ground and all of his friends shake with his tortured tears and screams.
+Saddened and enraged by Android 8's sacrifice, a hidden power suddenly awakens within Goku, as the ground and all of his friends shake with his tortured tears and screams.
 Black makes the mistake of egging him on, and Goku finishes him off with a gigantic Kamehameha.
-After the dust settles, Goku is still screaming about Android 8.
+After the dust settles, Goku is still crying and screaming to Android 8's death.
 Finally, the Eternal Dragon Shenron is summoned forth, but Bulma and Yamcha realize they do not need their wishes anymore.
 Goku then offers his own wish instead: to revive Android 8 and remove the bomb inside of him.